diegocarrera89/AugmentedGradCAM/README.md

 ```

 ## Usage
 To reproduce experiments on the [ImageNet validation set](http://image-net.org/challenges/LSVRC/2015/index#resources), download it and add its directory path in `generate_all_gradcam.py` script.
-Make sure your directory tree look as follows
+Make sure your directory tree looks as follows
 ```
 .
 ├── data